michael-donat/blog/_posts/2013-11-05-mocking-filesystem-with-php-vfs.md

 {% endhighlight %}

 Pretty good, we've managed to test and prove that our class actually does what we expect it to do.
-While above works, there are some stirngs attached to that test.
-The obvious one is that when we run our test during development and it fail, the temporary directory, created near the top of our test, will never get removed.
+While above works, there are some strings attached to that test.
+The obvious one is that when we run our test during development and it fails, the temporary directory, created near the top of our test, will never get removed.
 Other consideration are file permissions, what if we can't write to ```/tmp``` or what if we are on Windows and there is no ```/tmp``` at all?

 For this exact reason php-vfs was created.
-We can mock the file system operations and never have to touch the real deal at all!
+We can mock the file system and never have to touch the real deal at all!
 Here's how it's done:

 {% highlight php linenos %}<?php require_once 'Checker.php';